SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Related Work

 \subsection{Interpretability in DRL}

-Interpretability for machine learning algorithms has gained significant attention in recent years, particularly in healthcare, robotics, and autonomous systems \cite{glanois2024survey, yu2023reinforcement, wells2021explainable, heuillet2021explainability}.
-Recent research devoted to interpretable RL has explored diverse approaches such as multi-agent systems \cite{zabounidis2023concept}, interpretable latent representations \cite{chen2021interpretable}, and techniques like attention mechanisms \cite{mott2019towards} or genetic programming \cite{hein2018interpretable}, balancing transparency, performance, and generalizability.
-Below, we outline a few key directions.
+Interpretability for machine learning algorithms has gained significant attention in recent years, particularly in healthcare, robotics, and autonomous systems \cite{glanois2024survey, yu2023reinforcement, heuillet2021explainability}.
+Recent research devoted to interpretable RL has explored diverse approaches such as multi-agent systems \cite{zabounidis2023concept}, interpretable latent representations \cite{chen2021interpretable}, and techniques like attention mechanisms \cite{mott2019towards} or genetic programming \cite{hein2018interpretable}, balancing transparency, performance, and generalizability. {Recent studies have also highlighted the importance of efficient interpretability and adaptability in RL through techniques such as policy distillation \cite{xing2023achieving}, the extraction of explainable, task-relevant state representations \cite{zhao2024learning}, and unsupervised exploration via self-referencing mechanisms \cite{zhao2025self}.} Furthermore, while embedding time-dependent dynamics into pre-trained models enhances static classification \cite{ding2025learning}, \methodName{} distinctly applies this concept to continuous action spaces to evaluate physical stability in sequential decision-making.
+Several key directions are outlined below.

 \textbf{Hierarchical RL.} This approach focuses on planning and reasoning by structuring tasks into high-level (manager) and low-level (worker) policies \cite{lyu2019sdrl, nachum2018data, pateria2021hierarchical}.
 This modular approach excels in task decomposition, reusable subtasks, and explainable goal-setting.
 However, it is less suitable for specific use cases like dynamical system control, where precise and responsive low-level policies are essential \cite{florensa2017stochastic}.